Leonard Fournette, Shaq Lawson Ejected After Brawl in Jaguars vs. Bills

 “In #JAXvsBUF, 2 players are disqualified for fighting: @Jaguars #27, @buffalobills #90.
 Flag was thrown for unnecessary roughness, during the replay review NY confirmed ejections.” -AL https://t.co/7Vl8ZaLIma

 Fournette's ejection ended what was his best game of the season.
 He had 18 carries for 95 yards and two touchdowns.

-His absence may have cost Jacksonville points as well.
+At the time, the game was tied at 14.
 Immediately after Fournette and Lawson's scuffle, the Jaguars had a 1st-and-goal at the 1-yard line.
 Hyde lost a yard on a first-down run, and then a holding call wiped out a Dede Westbrook touchdown catch on second down.
 The drive ended with a missed 42-yard field-goal attempt by Josh Lambo.

-At the time, the game was tied at 14.
-Buffalo took a 21-14 lead on its next possession when Josh Allen scored on a 14-yard run.
+Buffalo took a 21-14 lead on its next possession when Josh Allen scored on a 14-yard run and went on to win 24-21.

-Losing Fournette might have been the turning point should the Jaguars go on to suffer their eighth defeat of the season.
+After the game, Fournette told reporters the loss was "totally" on him and that he took "full responsibility" for the defeat.